benarrants/IMDb-movies-analysis/README.md

 13. How does revenue breakdown regarding country?
 14. Which country has the most revenue?
 15. Do some countries or companies have a score that is significantly different from others, and why?

+## Hypothesis developed during Analysis
+Revenue can be optimized for a film

 ## Deliverables
 • Presentation of Analysis [(Tableau Visuals)](https://public.tableau.com/views/IMDBMoviesAnalysis6_7Project/Story)